OrkaJS

 orka.knowledge works with any VectorDB adapter.
 Swap adapters without changing your application code:

-In-memory, perfect for development and testing
+In-memory, perfect for development and testing.

 PineconeAdapter

-Managed cloud vector database, scales to billions
+Managed cloud vector database, scales to billions.

 QdrantAdapter

-Open-source, self-hosted or cloud
+High-performance, self-hosted or cloud-native.

 ChromaAdapter

-Open-source, embedded or client-server
+Open-source, embedded or client-server architecture.

 // Development: in-memory

-import { MemoryVectorDB } from 'orkajs/adapters/memory';
+import { MemoryVectorAdapter } from '@orka-js/memory';

-const vectorDB = new MemoryVectorDB();
+const vectorDB = new MemoryVectorAdapter();

 // Production: Pinecone

-import { PineconeAdapter } from 'orkajs/adapters/pinecone';
+import { PineconeAdapter } from '@orka-js/pinecone';

 const vectorDB = new PineconeAdapter({